earthdaily/GeosysPy/README.md

 We have established a developer community to provide you with plug-ins and integrations to be able to discover, request and use aggregate imagery products based on Landsat, Sentinel, Modis and many other open and commercial satellite sensors.

-The `pygeosys` python package aims to provide an easy and ready to use library allowing any Python developers to quickly experience Earthdaily Agro capabilities.
+The `geosyspy` python package aims to provide an easy and ready to use library allowing any Python developers to quickly experience Earthdaily Agro capabilities.

 ## Getting started